Prevalence of Security and Privacy Risk-Inducing Usage of AI-based Conversational Agents: Background

 \subsubsection{Sensitive Inputs}

 The use of \chatbots can also lead to privacy risks, particularly because a \chatbot can store a user's input (via a web interface or API)\footnote{For example: \url{https://openai.com/api/pricing/}} and use it for various purposes.
-This input can also contain personal or other sensitive data.
-A risk specific to \chatbots is, however, that the user input can also be used to train the model.\footnote{For example: \url{https://help.openai.com/en/articles/5722486-how-your-data-is-used-to-improve-model-performance}} This training data can then become part of the new \chatbot model~\cite{Brown2022, zhang2023s}, even though this is not the user's intention (``memorization risk''), and it may then be extracted at a later moment (``extraction risk'')~\cite{zhang2023s}.
+This input can also contain personal or other sensitive data. \rOne{For example, an employee may ask a CA to summarize a customer support case and paste the full ticket into the chat, including a client name, email address, account identifier, and parts of an internal incident description.
+In another case, a private user may ask for help filling out an online form and include a passport number, bank account detail, or password-like credential in the prompt.} A risk specific to \chatbots is that the user input can also be used to train the model.\footnote{For example: \url{https://help.openai.com/en/articles/5722486-how-your-data-is-used-to-improve-model-performance}} This training data can then become part of the new \chatbot model~\cite{Brown2022, zhang2023s}, even though this is not the user's intention (``memorization risk''), and it may then be extracted at a later moment (``extraction risk'')~\cite{zhang2023s}.
 For example, jailbreaks or malicious apps that interact with the model may extract information~\cite{bagdasaryan2024air,evertz2024whispers,li2023multi}.

 A 2023 qualitative study of organizational users found that employees were generally aware of the security and privacy risks of CAs, though their understanding was marked by uncertainties and misconceptions~\cite{kimbel2024chatgpt}.
 While formal organizational policies for handling these risks were largely absent, participants reported adopting self-developed strategies to avoid disclosing sensitive information~\cite{kimbel2024chatgpt}.
 In the private sphere, a 2024 survey indicated that individual users of CAs rarely shared data linked to personal identifiers or account details, as well as information concerning lifestyle, health, living standards, and personal beliefs~\cite{Zufferey2025Popets}.
 Generally, many users may not be aware that personal and sensitive data can be accessed by attackers~\cite{bagdasaryan2024air,evertz2024whispers} or used for \chatbot training~\cite{zhang2023s}, and may also be unaware that some \chatbots offer an option to opt-out from this practice~\cite{cnbc2024}.
 Similarly, some users may be aware of the privacy implications and redact or reduce sensitive input, while others may not~\cite{zhang2023s,menon2023chatting}.
 First technical approaches have been developed to prevent the entry of sensitive data (e.g., prompt sanitization)~\cite{Chong2024Casper}.